-The Safeguarding Lead will provide relevant briefings to staff on any changes to child protection legislation and procedures, learning from local and national serious case reviews, local service provision and local safeguarding concerns.
+The Safeguarding Lead will provide relevant briefings to staff, musicians and trustees on any changes to child protection legislation and procedures, learning from local and national serious case reviews, local service provision and local safeguarding concerns.

 Wishing Well will maintain accurate records of satisfactory completion of child protection and safeguarding training by staff, volunteers and trustees.